SanderJBouwman/shiniertreecheckbox/readme.md

 # ShinierTreeCheckbox

-## Description
+## Overview
-This package allows for the rendering of hierarchical checkboxes in Shiny.
-It uses bootstrap 5 for the styling.
+ShinierTreeCheckbox is a powerful R Shiny package designed for rendering hierarchical checkboxes in your Shiny applications.
-It has various options to customize the behavior and appearance of the checkboxes.
-Allowing for the addition of custom states and callbacks.
+It leverages Bootstrap 5 for styling and offers various customization options to tailor the behavior and appearance of checkboxes.
+With ShinierTreeCheckbox, you can add custom states and callbacks to enhance the functionality of your Shiny apps.

 ## Table of Contents